samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 **Peculiar Manor.** Like other manors in the Plain of Greyhawk, Peculiar Manor was established by a now-forgotten hero of an ancient war.
 However, a few years ago it was purchased by retired adventurers from Ekbir, Sanjarah and Chetna Mohsin.
 The Mohsins brew an extraordinary ale they call Old Peculiar, which lends its name to the manor.

-**Steaming Springs.** See “Mining Towns” above.
+**Steaming Springs.** See "Mining Towns" above.

 **Stone Bridge.** A small garrison in the fort of Stone Bridge keeps careful watch over river traffic approaching Greyhawk.

 **Stonefort.** A garrison of soldiers from Greyhawk watches over the southern Nyr Dyv from the high battlements of Stonefort.
 The fort also guards a gravel quarry.

 **Tokhel Castle**.
 This blasted ruin stands on a rocky promontory above the Nyr Dyv.
-A [dead magic zone](/sources/dnd/dmg-2024/dms-toolbox#DeadMagicZone) (see “[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) encompasses most of the ruin, and monsters guard whatever secrets the ancient castle and its dungeons might hold.
+A [dead magic zone](/sources/dnd/dmg-2024/dms-toolbox#DeadMagicZone) (see "[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) encompasses most of the ruin, and monsters guard whatever secrets the ancient castle and its dungeons might hold.

 **Two Ford.** The small village of Two Ford relies on river trade to supply its inns, smithies, and merchants.
 Ore from the mining towns is also traded here, as it is easier to transport it by river than overland.